leedsrocketry/bare-metal-tutorial/README.md

 manually, using datasheets.

 Now as you know how it all works, it is time to introduce CMSIS headers.
-What is it ?
+What is it?
 These are header files with all definitions, created and supplied by the MCU vendor.
 They contain definitions for everything that MCU contains, therefore they rather big.